 To install Google's Android Studio on your Mac computer, double click on the file name in Finder and you will find a .dmg file on your desktop, plus the image shown in the figure below.

-According to the image, you need to move Android Studio into your 'Applications' folder of you Mac computer – do so and Finder will move that file into the destination folder.
+According to the image, you need to move Android Studio into your 'Applications' folder of you Mac computer - do so and Finder will move that file into the destination folder.
 Wait for the process to finish, then locate the icon for Android Studio within Finder.
-You can now safely delete the image and eject the .dmg file from your desktop.
+You can now safely close the image and eject the .dmg file from your desktop.

 To start Android Studio for the first time, double click on that icon in the Finder's Applications window.
 You will see a warning from the Mac computer as shown below.

 Click the 'Open' button and the window as shown below will appear.
-The first window (shown below) asks whether you want to import any settings.
-If this is the first time you installed and started Android Studio, chances are that you don't have any – so just click on the 'OK' button.
+This first window asks whether you want to import any settings.
+If this is the first time you installed and started Android Studio, chances are that you don't have any - so just click on the 'OK' button.
 Of course, if you had installed Android Studio on Eclipse previously and wish to preserve the settings on Eclipse, feel free to import the previous settings.